Trisna22/FBI-wanted-list/README.md

 The scripts can be runned in an terminal window, but there is also an GUI version in the GUI map.

 ## How it works
-The API receives a few objects: 'total','items','page'.
-Here the total object gives the count of entries of the list.
-In the items object we have to actual data of the persons in the list and the page gives the pagenumber, like in a book.
+From the API you receive a few objects: 'total','items','page'.
+Here the total object, gives the count of entries of the list.
+In the items object, we have the actual data of the persons in the list and the page object gives the pagenumber, like in a book.

 The script first requests the data from the FBI API and stores it into a local file.
 This is where the data will be stored until the remote database is updated.
-In the list we have for every person a subject, the reason why the person is wanted.
-The title gives usually the name of the person.
+In the list we have an list of objects that represents the person, the object also contains information about the person's appearance or the reason why the person is wanted.
+The title usually gives the name of the person.

 The possible subjects are:
 ```